Original Research ARTICLE

 - 5Department of Neurology, Zhengzhou University People's Hospital, Zhengzhou, China

-Hereditary inclusion body myopathy (HIBM) is a rare autosomal recessive adult onset muscle disease which affects one to three individuals per million worldwide.
-This disease is autosomal dominant and occurs in adulthood.
+Hereditary Inclusion Body Myopathy (HIBM) is a rare autosomal dominant or recessive adult onset muscle disease which affects one to three individuals per million worldwide.
+This disease is autosomal dominant or recessive and occurs in adulthood.
 Our previous study reported a new subtype of HIBM linked to the susceptibility locus at 7q22.1-31.1.
 The present study is aimed to identify the candidate gene responsible for the phenotype in HIBM pedigree.
 After multipoint linkage analysis, we performed targeted capture sequencing on 16 members and whole-exome sequencing (WES) on 5 members.
 Bioinformatics filtering was performed to prioritize the candidate pathogenic gene variants, which were further genotyped by Sanger sequencing.
 Our results showed that the highest peak of LOD score (4.70) was on chromosome 7q22.1-31.1.We identified 2 and 22 candidates using targeted capture sequencing and WES respectively, only one of which as CFTRc.1666A>G mutation was well cosegregated with the HIBM phenotype.
 Using transcriptome analysis, we did not detect the differences of CFTR's mRNA expression in the proband compared with healthy members.
 Due to low incidence of HIBM and there is no other pedigree to assess, mutation was detected in three patients with duchenne muscular dystrophyn (DMD) and five patients with limb-girdle muscular dystrophy (LGMD).
 And we found that the frequency of mutation detected in DMD and LGMD patients was higher than that of being expected in normal population.
 We suggested that the CFTRc.1666A>G may be a candidate marker which has strong genetic linkage with the causative gene in the HIBM family.

 Hereditary inclusion body myopathy (HIBM) refers to a rare heterogeneous group of neuromuscular diseases with autosomal recessive or dominant inheritance, which is characterized by muscle fibers containing rimmed vacuoles and inclusions consisting of tubulofilaments with a diameter of 15–21 nm (Askanas and Engel, 1993, 1998; Broccolini and Mirabella, 2015).
 The most common form of HIBM, also known as GNE myopathy, is autosomal recessive (Nonaka et al., 1981; Nishino et al., 2002), and the other identified forms of HIBM are autosomal dominant.
 This disorder of GNE myopathy is mainly due to the UDP-Nacetylglucosamine 2-epimerase/N-acetylmannosamine kinase (GNE) gene mutations, leading to abnormal sialylation of glycoproteins and relentless muscle degeneration (Argov and Yarom, 1984; Eisenberg et al., 2001).
 A rare subtype is HIBM with Paget's disease of the bone and frontotemporal dementia (HIBM-PFD), which is due to the valosin-containing protein (VCP) gene mutations, resulting in abnormal accumulation of ubiquitinated proteins and impaired autophagy in IBM-PFD muscle (Watts et al., 2004; Ju et al., 2009; Nalbandian et al., 2011).
 Moreover, autosomal dominant (AD) HIBM with congenital joint contractures and external ophthalmoplegia is associated with a mutation of the Myosin Heavy Chain IIa gene (MyHC-IIa), which causes a pathogenic effect through interfering with filament assembly or functional defects in ATPase activity (Darin et al., 1998; Martinsson et al., 2000).
 Despite advances in diagnosis and treatment, the heterogeneous group of HIBM still remains clinically underrecognized.
 Though a unique progression of muscle weakness with HIBM, most patients go un-diagnosed due to lack of clinical knowledge about this rare condition.
 In any case, early diagnosis would understand disease progress and help avoid unnecessary therapeutic options for these patients (Das et al., 2016).